 If this is to be truly achieved you will need to prepare for thicker walls, flooring and ceilings as well as sealed doors.
 If you really want to take it to the next level, then your environmental controls and air handling will also need to be thought out so that sound is not leaked in or out through this system.

-If you are considering installing a home cinema, it can be one of the most exciting things you can build in your home and getting everything built correctly is so important.
+If you are considering installing a home cinema or an AV installation, it can be one of the most exciting things you can build in your home and getting everything built correctly is so important.
+It might seem scary at first, but once you get to choose your very own cinema room decor – you’ll see, it’s all worth it.
 Get in touch with us here at Micarta if you would like to chat further about an installation or simply want some advice on what to consider.

 The Micarta Team are based in Kent, England.
 We are specialists in professional integrated technologies and provide the highest quality design, installation and service to our customers.

 020 3026 9931 | email@example.com | Kent, England, United Kingdom | Monday – Friday 0800 – 1800